We all know how important it is to invest in a good-quality microphone when you’re recording a podcast.

-Of all the brands available, it’s Shure that has gained popularity over the years, creating excellent microphones that deliver the best quality sound possible.
+Of all the brands available, Shure has gained popularity over the years, creating excellent microphones that deliver the best quality sound possible.

 Two of Shure’s standout microphones are the SM48 and the SM58.

-Both of these are ideal for recording vocals, which is perfect for podcasting, and both come with a variety of other features that place them amongst the best sound recording equipment you’ll ever find.
+Both of these are ideal for recording vocals, which is perfect for podcasting, and they come with various other features that place them amongst the best sound recording equipment you’ll ever find.

 But what is the difference between these two microphones?
 And which is the better choice for your podcasting needs?